Feature #829

 and doesn’t convert `\ref{}` correctly.
 The `\newcommands` should be replaced in LaTeX before running pandoc, the `\ref{}` and e.g. tables have to be fixed by hand later or one has to look into pandoc options http://johnmacfarlane.net/pandoc/

-#15 Updated by Knödlseder Jürgen about 11 years ago
+#15 Updated by Knödlseder Jürgen over 11 years ago

 Thanks for the nice work.